pvdrz/pijama/notes.md

 #### Load Address

-To load something from an address to a register we will use the `MOV r64,r/m64` instruction which has the opcode `REX.W + 8B /r`, meaning that is pretty similar to the first `MOV` instruction that we encoded.
-However, this instruction encodes the operands in the reverse order inside the `Mod R/M`
+To load something from an address to a register we will use the `MOV r64,r/m64`, the only difference between this instruction and the `MOV r/m64,r64` instruction is that the operands are encoded in the reverse order:
-byte: The first operand uses the `reg` field and the second operand uses the `r/m` field.
+The first operand uses the `reg` field and the second operand uses the `r/m` field.

 The AMD manual does a great work explaining the logic behind the `Mod R/M` byte
 encoding: